DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 # Usage

-The following code snippets show the steps that are needed to develop and deploy custom functionality as a Cadenza Analytics extension.
+The following code snippets show the steps that are needed to develop and deploy custom functionality as a disy Cadenza Analytics Extension.

 Full, working examples can be found in the [module's GitHub repository](https://github.com/DisyInformationssysteme/cadenza-analytics-python/tree/main) in the `examples` folder.